boxbilling/boxbilling/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [BoxBilling Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the moderators on our [Discord](https://boxbilling.org/discord) and [Slack](https://boxbilling.org/slack) communities.

-## I don't want to read this whole thing I just have a question!!!

-Drop a message to [Discord](https://boxbilling.org/discord) and [Slack](https://boxbilling.org/slack) communities for a question.
-Sometimes it takes time to respond; please be patient!

 ## What should I know before I get started?